linrongbin16/fzfx.nvim/README.md

 ### API References

-Fzfx provides a set of builtin APIs to help customizing/creating search commands much more easier, there're 3 groups of APIs:
+Fzfx provides builtin APIs to help customizing/creating search commands becomes easier, there're 3 collections:

-- `fzfx.cfg`: User commands group configurations, e.g. the configurations for `FzfxFiles`, `FzfxLiveGrep`, etc.
+- `fzfx.cfg`: User commands group configurations, e.g. the configurations for `FzfxFiles`, `FzfxLiveGrep`, etc. Easy to read and understand how to make your own command, easy to copy-paste as well.
-- `fzfx.helper`: Line-oriented helpers for parsing and rendering queries/lines required in all scenarios, since a searching command is all about the lines in (the left side of) fzf binary: generating lines, previewing lines, invoking callbacks on selected lines, etc.
+- `fzfx.helper`: Line-oriented helpers for parsing and rendering queries/lines required in all scenarios, since a search command is all about the lines in (both left side and right side of) fzf binary: generating lines, previewing lines, invoking callbacks on selected lines, etc.
-- `fzfx.lib`: Fundamental infrastructures: compatible cross-platform (Windows, macOS, Linux) APIs, compatible Neovim APIs, file IO & paths, json, strings & numbers, running child process, etc.
+- `fzfx.lib`: Fundamental infrastructures: compatible cross-platform (Windows/Unix/Linux) APIs, compatible Neovim APIs, file IO & paths, json, strings & numbers, running child process, etc.

 These APIs are supposed to be stable and tested, please see [REFERENCES.md](/REFERENCES.md) for details.